Thai Cooking Classes in Bangkok, a personal exprience

 Enjoying being the only student in class and getting more insights about the area

 My classmate has just finished the morning class and I was the only student in the afternoon.
 And since I'm the only one there, the class was just a breeze.
 Again, I prepared five dishes and it all just took two hours of preparation and cooking.
 I was still full from the food that I've prepared from the morning class so I just asked the friendly staff to put it in a bag to-go.
 To while away the time (since it was still early), the instructors and I shared recipes.
-They also told me on where to go for good bargains and where not to go in the evening.
+They also told me where to go for good bargains and where not to go in the evening.
 They were all very helpful and entertaining.
 There was never a dull moment because even if they were talking in their own language sometimes, you will get what they are talking about.
 I never felt out of place.
 We were happily joking around and talking about Thai and Philippine culture.

 Bags to-go to enjoy at home, come hungry when you come to the cooking class!

-Looking forward to go back
+Looking forward to going back

 As I left the cooking school, there was a smile on my face, knowing that it was worth the trip going to Bangkok and experience an adventure in Thai cooking.
 I promised them that I would be back in Thailand and I shall return to Bangkok Thai Cooking School to learn some more Thai Cuisine.
 Who knows, I might get the one week course wherein I can get a certificate to show off!